The Net-Zero Task Force would like to hear what people and organisations think should be done to help reduce the carbon emissions in Devon.

 The outcome of each hearing will be a greater understanding of the policies and practical actions that need to happen to achieve swift decarbonisation across Devon, and how they could be delivered.

-If you are unsure how to structure your idea or suggestion, we have included a few examples that might assist – but there is no right or wrong approach.
-If you feel strongly that you have a suggestion that will help to lower carbon emissions, please submit what information you have.
+If you are unsure how to structure your idea or suggestion, we have included a few examples that might help you – but there is no right or wrong approach.
+If you feel strongly that you have a suggestion that will help to lower carbon emissions, please just tell us with what information you have.

 An example submission in the ‘food, land and sea’ theme could cover: